-It is considered good practice to review such protocols regularly and this action is included in the Standards Committee Work Plan.
-Accordingly, officers have carried out a review and propose some minor amendments to bring the Protocol up-to-date.
+It is considered good practice to review such protocols regularly and this action is included in the Standards and Human Resources Committee Work Plan.
+Accordingly, officers have carried out a review and propose some minor amendments (on page 5) to bring the Protocol up-to-date.